 Skill File Generation¶

-ACLI bridges the gap between Stage 2 (SKILLS.md) and Stage 3 (CLI self-discovery) by letting tools auto-generate their own skill files.
+ACLI bridges the gap between authored skill files and Stage 3 (CLI self-discovery) by letting tools auto-generate their own SKILL.md on demand.

 Why skill files?¶